 The driver’s license must be written in English; if not, you must bring a translation made by a certified translator or the issuing country’s embassy in Denmark.
 Alternatively, it should be issued in accordance with the EU model (looks like a Danish driver’s license).

 You need to make an appointment with and then meet up in person at Borgerservice and bring the following documents:

-- A medical certificate issued by your own doctor in a sealed envelope.
+- A medical certificate issued by your own doctor no longer that 3 months ago in a sealed envelope.

 - A photo together with the medical certificate stamped by your own doctor.
 The photo must comply with the driving license photo requirements, which you can see at the Police's website.